— This article by Jerry Cates, first published on 12 September 2010, was revised last on 12 August 2013. © Bugsinthenews Vol. 11:09(01).

-Our research at Walden Marina continues.
-The assistance provided by EntomoBiotics Inc., is geared toward helping Allison Harpold maintain Walden Marina in full compliance with the Clean Texas Marina program.
-It must be thought of as part of a long-term process, rather than as a singular event.
-That process has already spanned three years and is likely to continue many more years into the future.
+Our research at Walden Marina was discontinued at the end of 2011.
+The assistance provided by EntomoBiotics Inc., was geared toward helping Allison Harpold maintain Walden Marina in full compliance with the Clean Texas Marina program.
+It accomplished that objective, but at a high cost that eventually made it too expensive to continue. .

-Part of our on-going work here involves finding the optimal mix and quantity of safe and effective habitat modification procedures and materials needed to keep the chironomid midges at Walden Marina under control.
+Had it been possible to continue this program, we would have focused on the optimal mix and quantity of safe and effective habitat modification procedures and materials needed to keep the chironomid midges at Walden Marina under control.
 Execution of control protocols must, however, avoid disrupting the ecosystem in the marina and Lake Conroe in a negative way.
 Lake flies provide food for game fish.
-Extermination of all the midges on the periphery of Walden Marina would be inconsistent with good environmental stewardship, though total cessation of midge activity within the marina itself is a worthwhile, environmentally sound, and — judging from our experiences in 2011 — realistically achievable objective.
+Elimination of all the midges on the periphery of Walden Marina is inconsistent with good environmental stewardship, though total cessation of midge activity within the marina itself is a worthwhile, environmentally sound, and — judging from our experiences in 2011 — a realistically achievable objective.